Hokkaido Television Broadcasting: History

 Former headquarters until September 17, 2018.

 In the late 1960s, the Ministry of Posts and Telecommunications opened the UHF frequency band for television broadcasting, and the third commercial television station was awarded to Hokkaido.
 At that time, a total of seven operators applied for this broadcast license.
 Afterwards, "Dōmin Broadcasting" (道民放送), centered on Sapporo Toyopet President Yasushi Iwasawa and Iwata Construction President Yan Iwata, obtained a broadcast license and integrated with other applicants.
 On December 1, 1967, Hokkaido Television held an initiative People's Association.
-At that time, both Fuji TV and NET TV (now TV Asahi) were trying to get Hokkaido TV to join their own broadcast networks.
+At that time, both Fuji Television and NET TV (now TV Asahi) were trying to get Hokkaido TV to join their own broadcast networks.
 Because NET showed strong support, Hokkaido TV decided to join the network of NET TV stations.
 On October 7 of the following year, Hokkaido Television received its official broadcasting license.
 This license is a quasi-educational station license, which stipulates that more than 30% of the programs broadcast by Hokkaido TV must be educational and cultural programs.
 On October 15, HTB launched its test broadcasts.

 At 8:50 in the morning on November 3, 1968, Hokkaido Television officially launched, becoming the third commercial television station in Hokkaido.
 On May 26 of the following year, due to a failure in the coaxial tube transmitting signals, Hokkaido Television was forced to suspend broadcasting for 15 hours and 34 minutes.
 When ANN was established on January 1, 1970, Hokkaido Television was one of the nine founding members [7].
 On October 3, 1973, the eve of the fifth anniversary of the broadcast, Hokkaido Television established a labor union.
 In May 1975, Hokkaido Television signed a sister station agreement with KATU-TV in Portland, Oregon, Sapporo's sister city.
 Since then, Hokkaido TV has sent employees to KATU-TV for training many times.
 After the 1980s, Hokkaido TV signed cooperation agreements with China's Heilongjiang TV and Shenzhen Radio, Film and Television Group, Seattle's KOMO-TV in the United States, Russia's Sakhalin TV, and South Korea's Gangwon No.1 Broadcasting and Taejon Broadcasting Corporation to further develop international cooperation.
 Hokkaido introduced ENG in 1977, becoming the first commercial TV station north of Tokyo to introduce ENG.
 As a result, its news program production capabilities have been greatly improved.